Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 # Demo

-We provide two binary files for mBrainAligner corresponding to global registration and local registration respectively.And provide `main_mbrainaligner.bat` with default parameters.Of course, you can also modify it as needed.
+We provide two binary files for mBrainAligner corresponding to global registration and local registration respectively.And provide `main_mbrainaligner.bat` with default parameters.
+Of course, you can also modify it as needed.

 ## Data